KemengHuang/Explicit-GPUMPM-Ductile-Fracture/README.md

 This project is the source code of the paper: [A Novel Plastic Phase-Field Method for Ductile Fracture with GPU Optimization](https://doi.org/10.1111/cgf.14130)

 This is an optimized GPU MPM framework designed for fracture simulation, featuring a clean codebase without unnecessary contents.
-This framework greatly aids in the development of GPU MPM applications, as it can be compiled within 10 seconds.
-In terms of performance, it stands as one of the most efficient single GPU MPM frameworks available.
+This framework greatly aids in the development of GPU MPM applications.

 Source code contributor: [Kemeng Huang](https://kemenghuang.github.io)